ssfc/Note/XWriting.md

 ## Preface
 ## Chapter 1, Features and Techniques of Academic Writing in English
 ### 1.1 Features of Academic Writing in English
+### 1.2 Genre-focused approaches: to base writing on reading